Free Advice & Support

 - They are confused about something

-- They have lost their money or bus pass or mobile or may have had them stolen
+- They might have lost their money, bus pass, mobile or may have had them stolen

 The Practice Supports patients with Dementia and their families.
 We hold a Dementia Friends Group every six weeks.
 This group is supported by the Essence Service.
 Please ask at reception for further details.

 Are you a young person aged between 5 – 25 who helps to look after your mam, dad or other relative?
 The Sunderland Carers Centre has recently produced their first Young Carers Newsletter and you get more information by emailing: firstname.lastname@example.org.
 Telephone : 0191 5493768

 Chronic kidney disease (CKD) is a long-term condition where the

 kidneys work less well than they should.
 The following leaflet gives more

 information about CKD, its treatments and what to expect.